CARTAvis/carta-archived/README.md

 `Fix Bug`:
 Except some special cases, such as modifying documents, changing build scripts, low/no-risk fixes, otherwise you need to commit your bug fixes in Hotfix branch or the original feature branch, then make a pull request to do code review.

-Introduction to build and use Desktop ver. of Carta Viewer on CentOS 6, 7 and Ubuntu 14.04~16.04
+Introduction to build and use Desktop ver. of CARTA Viewer on CentOS 6, 7 and Ubuntu 14.04~16.04
 =======

 Tested OS: CentOS 7.3.1611, Ubuntu 16.04.

 Will fail: CentOS 6.x, since some scripts do not detect CentOS 6 well and also need install c++11 compatible compilers, will fix soon.

-Tested g++ compiler: 4.8.5, 5.4 (used by Ubuntu 16.04 but need change Carta code to be compatiable with, already done in this commit,  https://github.com/CARTAvis/carta/commit/c6ed6c9f0d5a97433c98415a878323eb770dcfe3 ).
+Tested g++ compiler: 4.8.5, 5.4 (used by Ubuntu 16.04 but need change CARTA code to be compatiable with, already done in this commit,  https://github.com/CARTAvis/carta/commit/c6ed6c9f0d5a97433c98415a878323eb770dcfe3 ).

-Carta can be built by Qt 5.3, 5.4, 5.5, 5.6 (not tested), 5.7.
+CARTA can be built by Qt 5.3, 5.4, 5.5, 5.6 (not tested), 5.7.

 # Steps before building CARTA